nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

-### Adding a person: `add`
+### Adding A New Contact: `add`

+Met a new friend?
-This command allows you to add a person to your address book.
+Use this command to add him/her to your address book.

 > Command: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
 ><div markdown="span" class="alert alert-primary">:bulb: **Tip:**